wangerekaharun/StreamLocationSharing/README.md

 To explan what the code above does:

 1. Here, you're creating an attachement with the <code>location</code> key which you'll use later to retrieve this data.
-You're also passing the latitude and longitude for your location as extra data which you'll be retreiving later on.
+You're also passing the latitude and longitude from your location coordinates as extra data which you'll be retreiving later on.
 2. You add your location attachment to your message on the <code>attachments</code> property.